Chart Color Schemes

 AreaSearch assessment of residential development activity positions Bowen among the top 25% of areas assessed nationwide

-Bowen recorded approximately 31 residential properties approved annually.
-Over the past five financial years, from FY21 to FY25159 homes were approved, with an additional 12 approved so far in FY26.
-Each dwelling built attracted an average of 8.9 people per year over these five years, indicating high demand outpacing supply and potentially driving up prices and increasing buyer competition.
+Bowen has recorded approximately 31 residential properties granted approval annually.
+Over the past five financial years, from FY21 to FY25159 homes were approved, with an additional 13 approved so far in FY26.
+On average, 8.9 people moved to the area each year for each dwelling built during these years, indicating high demand outpacing supply and potential upward pressure on prices.

-With around 232 people per approval, Bowen indicates a transitioning market.
-By 2041, Bowen is projected to grow by 2,759 residents.
-If current development rates persist, housing supply may not keep pace with population growth, potentially intensifying buyer competition and supporting stronger price growth.
+Looking ahead, Bowen is expected to grow by 2,759 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development